barrett370/Notes/Y3/NISO/source/NISO-Lecture11.md

 where $\mu$ is the population size

+Population size can be set roughly as a multiple of the number of peaks the user wishes to locate.
+Sharing is best run for a number of generations, often recommended around $\log\mu$.
+This heuristic comes from shortening the expected convergence time of a GA that uses fitness-proportionate selection.

 Sharing can be done at the genotypic or phenotypic levels.
 At the genotypic level use the hamming distance to distinguish individuals.
-At the phenotypic level, use the euclidean distance.
+This approach is typically applied as a last resort when there is no phenotypic option available.

+At the phenotypic level the distance function $d$ is defined using problem-specific knowledge of the phenotype.
+For a set of $k$ variables, the most common function is the **euclidean distance**.
+However, for a classification problem the distance between two rules can be defined based upon the examples to which they both apply.

+**Note: A GA under fitness sharing will not converge individuals to the tops of the peaks it locates** Instead run another algorithm such as hill climbing afterwards.

+Fitness sharing can be implemented with any selection method, however the choice may affect the stability of the algorithm.

+The major drawback of fitness sharing is the additional time required to iterate over the population to compute the shared fitness.

 ##### Fitness Scaling in Sharing